 - For the tourist of SAARC nationals, free visa up to 30 days.

-- If you want to extend visa for 15 days or less, visa extension charge is USD 30 or equivalent convertible currency
+- If you want to extend your visa for 15 days or less, the visa extension charge is USD 30 or equivalent convertible currency.

 - If you want to extend the visa for more than 15 days, USD 2 will be charged per day after 15 days.
-However, the visa can be extended maximum up to 150 days in a visa year (Visa year refers to year starting January to December.)
+However, the visa can be extended a maximum of up to 150 days in a visa year (Visa year refers to year starting January to December.)

-When a foreigner has to get down at Nepalese airport as a result of his/her transit point or due to any force landing for whatever the reason, the foreigner can obtain transit visa for a day after paying USD 5 or any other currency equivalent.
+When a foreigner has to get down at Nepalese airport as a result of their transit point or due to any force landing for whatever reason, the foreigner can obtain a transit visa for a day after paying USD 5 or any other currency equivalent.

 Other General Information

 - Entering into Nepal or staying in Nepal without a valid visa is illegal.

-- Tourist visa can be obtained either through the Nepalese embassy or consulate or other mission offices in your nation or at the immigration entry points in Nepal listed above.
+- A tourist visa can be obtained either through the Nepalese embassy, consulate, or other mission offices in your nation or at the immigration entry points in Nepal listed above.

 - Visa, once issued, cannot be amended, and the visa fees are non-refundable.

 - You should pay the Nepal visa fees in cash.
-Credit card or cheque are not acceptable.
+A credit card or cheque are not acceptable.

-- Visa charges are not applicable for children under 10 years of age, however, they must obtain a valid visa.
+- Visa charges are not applicable for children under ten years of age.
+However, they must obtain a valid visa.

 - If you are obtaining a new passport or travel document, you are advised to contact the Immigration Department for the document transfer.

-- Always carry your passport and trekking permit while on trekking.
+- Always carry your passport and trekking permit while trekking.

 - Some of the areas are restricted for filming.
-Therefore, be careful not to do the activities that are strictly prohibited.
+Therefore, be careful not to do activities that are strictly prohibited.

-- The culture, tradition and sentiments of Nepalese people should be respected.
-Do not perform any activities that would hurt their sentiments.
+- The culture, tradition, and sentiments of Nepalese people should be respected.
+Do not perform any activities that would hurt their feelings.